Gyeeta/helmcharts/src/partha/README.md

 priviliged pods are set to be rejected.

 The command to enable this is shown below.
 This creates the `gyeeta` namespace and allows priviliged containers.
+The commands below are included in the [Install Instructions](#install-instructions) section.

 ```bash
 # Label namespace gyeeta so as to allow privileged containers